 Sadly Kennedy’s went bust a bit more than 10 years ago under competition from the supermarkets and rising costs.
 Their sausages were just fantastic and difficult to match in taste.

-These days however you can still get some tasty sausages in the good supermarkets if you shop around, or perhaps your local butcher does his own?
+These days however you can still get some tasty sausages in the good supermarkets if you shop around, but probably your local butcher does his own?

 Here in Ireland, we are lucky to get a very good lean Irish Pork sausage.
 Our local butcher Kelly’s makes his own sausages, and they are fantastic.

 In England you will find a wide variety of flavoured English sausages: pork and leek, pork and spring onion, pork and apple, Cumberland sausage, honey and mustard, pork and thyme, garlic and basil, to name but a few.